Friday, May 26, 2023

 There is now overwhelming evidence that shows Ptarmigan Peak is over 5,000' in elevation and therefore there are 13 peaks over 5,000' in this portion of the Chugach Mountains.

 Postscript: On August 3, 2022, I hiked up the standard route of Ptarmigan with my drone in hand.
 I know, you are not supposed to have drones in the Park, but this was for science.
 Drones are very good at keeping a constant elevation.
 From the main summit, I calibrated the drone to the highest location and then flew it 360 meters to the summit immediately to the east.
-What I found is that the eastern summit is a few meters higher and is therefore the true summit of Ptarmigan Peak.
+What I found is that the eastern summit is a 7.3 meters (24 feet) higher and is therefore the true summit of Ptarmigan Peak.
 In addition, my inReach and cell phone GPS both had elevations comfortably over 5,000'.
 For consistency, I will not edit the table or the map of the InSAR elevations since those reflect their true data source.

 Google Earth File